nsuarez75/Obsidian-Auto/Auto/How Tos/PNPN Coupler/PNPN Coupler.md

 descripcion as "Descripción",
 file.link as "Nota"

-where marca = "Siemens" and howto = True and equipo = "HMI"
+where marca = "Siemens" and howto = True and equipo = "PNPN Coupler"
 ```